-It does not cost anything or use any of your current funding as it is entirely funded by the European Social Fund and National lottery.
+It does not cost anything or use any of your current funding as it is entirely funded by the European Social Fund and National lottery Community Fund.
 It is open to participants aged 18 and over who are not currently in any type of paid employment.
 The course is run on one day a week for up to 12 months.
 New participants are welcome at any time.

 For further details please download our project progress reports:

 - January - March 2021

 - January - March 2020

 - January - April 2019

 For further information or to apply for a place please download our promotional pack or email firstname.lastname@example.org or telephone 01354 655080.